 - 1 tablespoon orange juice

-- In a bowl, toss the apple, cranberries, walnuts, cinnamon and remaining sugar; set aside.
+- In a bowl, toss the fruit, walnuts, cinnamon and remaining sugar; set aside.
 Punch dough down; turn onto a lightly floured surface.
 Roll into a 20-in. x 10-in. rectangle.
 Combine egg white and water; chill 3 tablespoons.
 Brush remaining mixture over dough.
 Spoon fruit mixture to within 1 in. of edges.
 Roll up tightly jelly-roll style, starting with a long side; seal ends.

 - Place seam side down in a 15-in. x 10-in. x 1-in. baking pan coated with cooking spray; pinch ends to form a ring.
 With scissors, cut from outside edge two-thirds of the way toward center of ring at 1-in. intervals.
 Separate strips slightly; twist so filling shows.
 Cover and let rise until doubled, about 40 minutes.